Alek Thomas Preview, Player Props: Diamondbacks vs. Rockies

-Alek Thomas -- .171 average over his past 10 games -- will be in action for the Arizona Diamondbacks against the Colorado Rockies, with Kyle Freeland on the hill, on September 5 at 9:40 PM ET.
+The Arizona Diamondbacks, including Alek Thomas (.129 batting average in his past 10 games), take on starting pitcher Chris Flexen and the Colorado Rockies at Chase Field, Wednesday at 3:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Rockies.
+He had a hitless performance in his most recent game (0-for-1) against the Rockies.

 Alek Thomas Game Info & Props vs. the Rockies